Being Human (North American TV series): Season 2

 After Bishop's death, Aidan has the responsibility of handling all the orphan vampires and managing the vampires of Boston while also realizing his feelings for his old found love interest.
 During this period of chaos he is faced with trivial decisions that he must answer for, before it is too late.
 In the meantime, Josh and Nora meet fellow werewolves and go on a dangerous mission to kill Ray (Josh's creator) while Sally fights her inner self and meets her mother again for the first time since she died.

 Season 3

 Aidan resurfaces after being buried alive in a coffin and realizes everyone from his vampire family has been swept away.
 After figuring this out, he too comes face to face with death and has to figure out how to stop it.
-Nora and Josh meet a young girl and debate how to handle the situation she brings while Liam tries to turn them against Aidan.
+Nora and Josh meet a teenaged girl and debate how to handle the situation she brings while Liam tries to turn them against Aidan.
 Sally accidentally runs into someone from her past and has to meet with a witch to try and fix it.